MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/pricing-costing/pricing-dimensions-overview.md

 ms.search.validFrom: 2020-10-01
 ---

-# Pricing dimensions home page
+# Pricing dimensions overview

+_**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

 The dimensions that are used in human resources to set up pricing and costs fall into two categories: